 Series C in 2004

-EqualLogic is a provider of data storage solutions, specializing in iSCSI-based storage area networks (SAN).
-Founded in 1984, the company offers a range of products designed for data management and enterprise mobility.
-Its key offerings include the PS Series Architecture, which facilitates consolidated networked storage within a self-managing iSCSI SAN, as well as enterprise data services that focus on storage virtualization, server management, and data protection.
-The PS6000 and PS4000 Series arrays enable effective data storage consolidation, while the PS storage stack allows users to configure storage pools or tiers to optimize performance and capacity based on specific application needs.
-EqualLogic has secured a total of $47 million in funding.
+EqualLogic is a provider of data storage solutions, founded in 1984.
+The company specializes in data management, offering products that include the PS Series Architecture, which enables consolidated networked storage within a self-managing iSCSI storage area network.
+EqualLogic's offerings encompass automated enterprise storage tiering, load-balancing solutions, and iSCSI-based SAN systems.
+Additionally, the company provides enterprise data services focused on storage virtualization, server management, and data protection and recovery.
+Its PS6000 and PS4000 Series iSCSI storage area network arrays are designed for data storage consolidation, while the PS storage stack allows users to configure storage pools or tiers to optimize performance and capacity based on specific application needs.

 Brix Networks